Any person may provide Berry Street with feedback or make a complaint regarding any aspect of our services, programs, procedures or policy.

 - the safety of children with a disability

-- the safety of children who identify with a sexual minority identity and/or gender minority identity.
+- the safety of children who identify as LGBTIQA+.

 If you believe that there is an immediate threat to life, a sexual or physical assault has occurred or that any other crime has been committed call 000 and report the matter to Victoria Police.